sci-map-org/api/README.md

 - remove filters in repo methods where not needed (e.g. for resources) ?
 - Use neo4j-graphql-js ?
 Right now doesn't have the abilities necessary
 - use class entities for nodes / relationships ?
 Need to keep the same flexibilities if needed though
+- Have clearer conventions on the repositories / resolvers, split logic

 ### Importing a db dump locally